schvabodka-man/formatter-cli/Readme.md

 # Stuff from me
  * "Smart" upcasing of the first char.
 The app is upcasing not just first char, but first letter in sentence.
- * Indenting of quote marks(«» and stuff liek that)
+ * Indenting of quote marks(«» and stuff like that)